Rob-H/js-stack-from-scratch/README.md

 nodemon for restarting server when files change

 pm2 for keeping process alive in production and adds features to manage and monitor
- - runs in the k
+ - runs in the background, the log command gets a stream of logs
 ## TODO
 vim setup
 - eslint -> needs to use the one in your node modules